 What is Brand Innovation In CPG?

 Brand innovation is a strategic approach that transforms how a company engages with customers and delivers value.
 It’s about reimagining the entire brand experience to stay relevant, competitive, and aligned with evolving consumer needs.
-It goes beyond superficial changes, involving a deep dive into the brand identity, values, and positioning in the market.
+It goes beyond superficial changes, delving into the brand’s identity, values, and market positioning.

 Successful brand innovation requires a well-crafted brand strategy that directs decisions about evolving while maintaining the essence.
 It encompasses everything from visual identity and messaging to customer interactions and brand partnerships.